dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 For dbt users that are new to programming, you may also need to spend some time getting to know the basics of the command line, and familiarizing yourself with git.

-To make full use of dbt, it may also be beneficial to know some programming basics, such as `for` loops and `if` statements, to use Jinja effectively in your models.
+To make full use of dbt, it may also be beneficial to know some programming basics, such as `for` loops and `if` statements, to use Jinja effectively in your <Term id="model">models</Term>.